fizzle77/JAFDTC/doc/README.md

   for further details.
 - **Focus DCS** &ndash; Brings DCS to the foreground and makes it the active application.

-> Importing a configuration will implicitly clear all
+> Importing a configuration breaks any
 > [links](#linking-systems)
 > to other configurations that may have been in place at the time of export.
+The configuration
+> will match the linked configuration at export, but will no longer update when changes are
+> made to the source.

-The overflow menu (exposed by clicking on the "`...`" button) holds two commands,
+The overflow menu (exposed by clicking on the "`...`" button) holds three commands,

 - **Points of Interest** &ndash; Navigates to the
   [POI Editor](#point-of-interest-database)